alexanderluiscampino/udacity-nano-da/p6/README.md

 On Y axis, we have the age group.

-Survivors are plotted in red, and the ones who didn't make it in blue.
+Survivors are plotted in lighter color, and the ones who didn't make it in darker color.
+Blue for males, red for females.

 # Design